Due to the impact of COVID and new restrictions, we are prioritising the safety of our staff and may not be able to deal with your call.

 We'll update the FAQs on this page if anything changes, so check back regularly if you're due to travel.

 You'll need a Green Card to drive in the following countries after 31 December 2020:

-If you don't have a Green Card and no deal is reached at the end of the year, you may be breaking the law and you might face a fine or your vehicle could be seized.
+Your policy will still provide the same level of cover when you drive in these countries after Brexit.
+But if you drive your vehicle in Europe without a Green Card, you may be breaking the law and you might face a fine or your vehicle could be seized.

 Please contact us if you need to drive abroad for longer than 90 days.